kylead10/beyond-politics/README.md

-This is a single page website for Beyond Politics program built using. its utilizes styled-component for styling and react icons.
+This is a single page website for Beyond Politics program built using react. its utilizes styled-component for styling and react icons.
 A registration form is available which collects relevant information from future attendee.